Science, Technology, Engineering and Maths

 Counting, calculating, measuring, interpreting and analysing are all part of the daily Mathematics lesson.
-This year we are part of a Maths hub exploring how we might apply some of the methods used by teachers in Shanghai and Singapore.
+Over the past four years we have worked with Maths hub exploring how we might apply some of the methods used by teachers in Shanghai and Singapore.

 Lessons involve mastering a new concept by first practicing, then applying it to a problem or new situation.
 Children who have mastered a concept then have opportunities to learn in greater depth rather than jumping to work for the next year group.
 This enables them to develop deep mathematical understanding.
 In their independent work children choose the level of challenge: mild, spicy or extra hot!